 How Non Violent Communication can bring connection and peace to family life

-I’ve see it a few times on my Facebook feed – a photo of a distraught child pummelling the floor of a supermarket/ pavement/ kitchen floor with her fists, posted by an obviously equally distraught (yet hiding beneath a mask of mirth) parent with the words along the lines of “I don’t negotiate with terrorists or tantrumming toddlers!”
+I’ve see it a few times on my Facebook feed – a photo of a distraught toddler pummelling the floor of a supermarket/ pavement/ kitchen floor with her fists, posted by an obviously equally distraught (yet hiding beneath a mask of mirth) parent with the words along the lines of “I don’t negotiate with terrorists or tantrumming toddlers!”

 A child’s fierce emotions can trigger our own emotional reaction, it can make us want to clamp down the parental controls, to somehow contain their passions, squeeze them into a space that doesn’t effect us so much.
 We worry that they are using their ability to scream for long periods of time as a negotiation tool, we are, deep down, concerned that their own volatility expressed needs will squash our own.